berniey/html5print/README.rst

 Python API
 ----------

-This module requires Python 2.7+ (should work for Python 2.6 but was not tested).
+This module requires Python 2.6+ (should work for Python 3.1 and 3.2 but was not tested).

 Pretty Print HTML
 *****************